leviathan747/bridgepoint/doc-bridgepoint/notes/8073_masl_parser/8073_masl_parser.ant.md

 4. Requirements
 ---------------

-4.1 The parser shall run independent of the eclipse GUI in the command line
+4.1 The parser shall run independently of the eclipse GUI in the command line
 4.2 The parser shall be derived from the ANTLR grammar of MASL provided by user [[2.6]](#2.6)
 4.2.1 If Xtext is chosen, a mechanism shall be defined that provides a clear and